HB763 (2025) Detail

 (1) The school will regularly check and maintain the AED according to the manufacturer's instructions; and

-(3) AEDs shall be placed, in accordance with guidelines set by the American Heart Association or other nationally recognized guidelines focused on emergency cardiovascular care, at each athletic venue where practices and competitions are held, in which pupils of the school are participating.
+(3) AEDs shall be readily accessible, in accordance with guidelines set by the American Heart Association or other nationally recognized guidelines focused on emergency cardiovascular care, to each athletic venue where practices and competitions are held, in which pupils of the school are participating.

 (g) Document policies related to cooling for an exertional heat stroke victim consistent with guidelines established by the American College of Sports Medicine and the National Athletic Trainers' Association.